Are you new to the district? Please click on the “New Members” tab above to get access to important information.

 PPS Teacher Evaluation Overview (Document created in conjunction with the DEAC)

 2015 Health Benefit Contributions Update: Premiums went up!
 That is one reason why your 2015 paycheck is less.
 Visit the Division of Pensions and Benefits website, and use their calculator to determine the increase in your premium and check it against your pay stub.
 In addition, you must input the monthly prescription premium; click here: 2015 Express Scripts Rates.
 Please note this calculator does not work with Safari; use Explorer or Firefox as your browser.
+Be prepared for a significant decrease in pay in September 2015 as most of us enter Tier 4.
+(New employees are already paying the maximum contribution.)

 NEW MEMBERS: Benefits are phased in over your first three years of employment.
 See the contract book for specific information.
 In particular, note that Disability Insurance is not available until your third year of employment.